Twonki/Hopinosis/samples.md

 But I value honesty very much so I maybe as well safe you some time.
 The considerable good ones will be marked with :star: so you can try those parameters first.

+**Note:**

+The way these scripts are invoked is deprecated.

+The results are still kept as the algorithm is deterministic and if invoked with the same parameters, it will give the same results.

 ## Parameters

 Because you maybe have not seen the code yet, a short summary: